 This intelligent assistant starts with an overview to walk users through the app's functionalities.
 Thereafter, users are welcomed with a landing page where they can log in via Facebook or email or set up an account if they haven't done so already.

 After logging in, users will be taken to the main dashboard, which allows easy access to their bookmarks, messages, profiles, and new post creation.
-The design provides Consistency throughout the platform, leading to high user satisfaction.
+The design supports information architecture by providing consistency throughout the platform, leading to high user satisfaction.

 Source: dribbble.com